Do families have to pay tuition to attend hta?

 What is blended learning?

-Blended learning is an educational experience that combines traditional face-to-face classroom learning with online learning.
+Blended learning is an educational experience that combines traditional face-to-face classroom learning with virtual and independent learning.
 Blended learning can look different in different classrooms.
 At HTA, students receive face-to-face instruction, intervention, and enrichment on certain days of the week and then work from home on online curriculum, teacher-created content, and attend live virtual classes on other days.

-Do students come to the Learning Center everyday of the week at HTA?
+Do students come to on-campus classes everyday of the week at HTA?

-No, HTA students only come to the Learning Center on scheduled days.
+No, HTA students only come to campus on scheduled days.
 A student’s weekly schedule will vary, dependent on island, grade level, and academic needs.
-Every student will be required to attend class at a Learning Center at least one to two days a week.
-Schedules may change throughout the year, due to the student’s needs.
-Students are still required to complete online and virtual work on the days that they are not scheduled to be at a Learning Center.
+Every student will be required to attend class on campus at least one or two days per week.
+Schedules may change throughout the year based on the student’s needs.
+Students are still required to complete online and virtual assignments on the days that they are not scheduled to be on campus.
 See the "Program" menu above to view sample schedules for each program.

 What does a typical day at HTA look like?

-A typical day at an HTA Learning Center will look a lot like a traditional school.
+A typical day at an HTA campus will look a lot like a traditional school.
 Students interact with one another, as well as faculty and staff.
-Teachers often use time at the Learning Center to facilitate small group discussions, hands-on activities, and supplement instruction.
-A typical day outside of HTA will involve the student working independently on online curriculum and teacher-created activities.
-It will be the responsibility of the student to complete tasks assigned by the teacher, with guidance from a Learning Coach.
+Teachers often use time on campus to facilitate small group discussions, hands-on activities, and supplement instruction.
+A typical day outside of HTA will involve the student working independently with online and teacher-created curriculum.
+It is the responsibility of the student to complete tasks assigned by the teacher, with guidance from a Learning Coach.
 Teachers will often be available online to assist students with their needs.

 What is a Learning Coach?